aretecode/nextlevel/README.md

 - [ ] benchmarks for backend
 - [ ] real benchmarks
 - [ ] fix tests not stopping watching on their own
-- [x] add custom syntax with sweet.js + add a custom webpack loader for it

 ## step 10
 - [ ] write a blog post

+## step 11
+- [x] add custom syntax with sweet.js 2
+- [x] add a custom webpack loader for it
+- [x] express 5
+- [x] eslint flowtypes
+- [ ] build sweetjs files from .sjs to .js before the rest
+- [ ] maybe add an atom plugin for compiling and saving sugarjs files on save like so many do with CoffeeScript

 ## next steps
 - [ ] worker